Code-Institute-Submissions/teman67-Project_3/README.md

 - Users should type valid text to continue the game.
 Otherwise, they see the error messages.
 - The game was tested on Anaconda and Heroku Terminal.
 - No error when the code was passed through the PEP8 <https://pep8ci.herokuapp.com>.
-- I have checked different scenarios of the game and confirm that all of them work correctly.
+- I have checked different scenarios of the game and confirm that all of them work correctly as follow:

 ## Fixed Bugs